 The secret to creating a well thought out hospital bag list is to write by sections like you would a holiday packing list, as we have done below.
 As well as considering the items you’ll need before and after the birth, you’ll want to make a list of items to pack for baby and a checklist of items to take for your birthing partner too.
 Some parents choose to pack everyone’s stuff separately within smaller bags, so you know where to look for things when you need them fast in the heat of the moment, or you can ask your birthing partner to find them when you’re too exhausted to be rooting round for things.
 It’s also a good idea to pack with your birthing partner so that they know where they can find things easily and quickly.

 We asked lots of mummies who have been there and done that for their input on this hospital bag checklist, so it’s a thoroughly comprehensive list.
 However, it’s important to remember that hospital rooms don’t always have a lot of space, so even if you’re having a planned C-section or you’re expecting to stay in hospital for at least a few days for any other reason, you’ll need to be savvy with your packing strategy and choice of hospital bag.

 Suitcases tend to be a bit too bulky, though having some kind of pull along bag on wheels can be a real plus after labour.
 Packing a smaller bag for baby things and another for your partner that can slot into a larger bag means you can then take bags back to the car one by one if you want to.
-You can leave none-essentials in the boot and collect them as needed and it’s a good idea to return things you no longer need to the boot of the car once you’re done with them e.g. birthing ball.
+You can leave non-essentials in the boot and collect them as needed.
+It’s a good idea to return things you no longer need to the boot of the car once you’re done with them e.g. birthing ball.

 What You Need to Pack in Your Hospital Bag